kylemanna/docker-openvpn/docs/faqs.md

 ## How do I set up a split tunnel?

 Split tunnels are configurations where only some of the traffic from a client goes to the VPN, with the remainder routed through the normal non-VPN interfaces.
 You'll want to disable a default route (-d) when you generate the configuration, but still use NAT (-N) to keep network address translation enabled.

     ovpn_genconfig -N -d ...

+## I need to add some extra configurations to openvpn.conf, How can I do that ?

+You can pass multiple '-e' options to ovpn_genconfig.
+For example, if you need to add 'duplicate-cn' and 'topology subnet' to the server configuration you could do something like this:
+    ovpn_genconfig -e 'duplicate-cn' -e 'topology subnet' -u udp://VPN.SERVERNAME.COM